xaviernogueira/GCS-Analysis-Tools/README.md

 - A shapefile (.shp) defining the analysis area of interest (AOI).
   -   Projected in a spatial reference frame with desired analysis units (Meters or US Feet)This shapefile's spatial reference is applied to all output  files.
-- A folder (within the top level directory) containing only 4-band NAIP imagery .jp2 files that cover the AOI.
+- A folder (within the top level directory) containing only 4-band, 1m- resolution NAIP imagery .jp2 files that cover the AOI.

 ### Literature